sebkur/github-cli/README.md

 * list repositories of a user/organization
 * list pull requests for a repository
 * show details about a specified pull request

+## Build and run

+Build the project like this:

+    gradle clean create

+Then run it:

+    ./scripts/hubcli

+## Credentials

+The program will connect anonymously to the GitHub API by default.
+To use an OAuth token, export the `GITHUB_OAUTH` variable with a token that you can generate in [your settings](https://github.com/settings/tokens).
+This will increase the rate limit from 60 calls per hour to 5000 (as of January 2017).

+You can also specify the `GITHUB_LOGIN` variable in addition to prevent the underlying library to make an additional call to the API upon initialization of the connection to retrieve the user that the token belongs to.